Incremental Database Computations

 Repeated query execution

 The horizontal axis shows the evolution of time.
 The silver cylinder is a database that keeps changing.
 Let's assume that the database is very large (1 billion rows), while each of the changes only modifies a small part of the database (100 rows, across one or multiple tables); we use the Greek letter "delta" (Δ) to indicate a change. ΔDB is a change to the database.
-The diagram shows how a query QQ is executed repeatedly and produces some result V.
+The diagram shows how a query Q is executed repeatedly and produces some result V.

 Incremental view maintenance (IVM)

-One mechanism that databases have for describing such repeated queries are database views.
+are database views.
 Views are nice.
 They look like database tables, since they can be used as inputs to queries.
 Their contents changes automatically when tables in the database are modified.

 An important question in databases is: how to efficiently recompute the contents of views when the underlying tables change.
 Database people call this problem Incremental View Maintenance.